Philomina Kane: Career

 Kane started KIN Apparel with just $500.
 In 2021, her company generated $355,000 in sales.
 KIN Apparel specializes in sweatshirts with satin-lined hoods designed to prevent frizz and retain moisture for natural hair.
 The company also makes pillowcases, beanies, bucket hats and bonnets with satin lining.
 In 2021, she sold 30% of her company for $200,000 to Emma Grede and Lori Greiner.
 American investor and billionaire entrepreneur, Mark Cuban, passed on the deal, recommending that Kane work with an investor who could complement her creativity.

 KIN Apparel's hoodies are manufactured in China.
 They cost $13.75 to make and retail for upwards of $80.

 YouTube

 Kane has a YouTube channel "NaturallyPhilo" with nearly 187,000 subscribers.
 On her channel she documents her hair journey and gives tips to “help Black women embrace their natural hair.
 Her most popular video "BEST Method To Define Type 4 Curls & Coils |Natural Hair|" has 1.3 million views.

-Black Ambition Prize

-In late 2023, Kane won $75,000 through Pharrell Williams' Black Ambition Prize, awarded to ventures that have shown progress against the venture concept (tested the concept, working prototype, minimum viable product).

-Chase TV Commercial Appearance

-Kane shared her inspirational story about the origin of the brand in a JPMorgan Chase campaign.